 For all your safety efforts, few hazards might slip off your radar resulting in some accidents and near misses.
 Review and learn from such incidents.
 Identify root causes so that corrective action can be taken and future incidents can be prevented.

-If you’re a construction firm in the UK looking for tradesmen, you might want to check out the website Bag a Builder – a quick and easy way to hire competent and rated construction workers.
+Bag a Builder– a quick and easy way to hire competent and rated construction workers.